keboola/component-elasticsearch/README.md

 - **API key**
 - **SSH + No auth (LEGACY)** - This authentication option is still supported, although not recommended.

+**note: ** You also have to specify scheme elasticsearch parameter, which can be either http or https.

 ### SSH (`ssh`) settings (LEGACY OPTION)